 "Ice was a major factor for us," Francesconi said.
 "Two fire engines' lines froze solid."

-He and others were happy to take advantage of a North Adams Rehab unit, which also responded to provide tents and
+He and others were happy to take advantage of a North Adams Rehab unit, which also responded to provide tents and warmth.

 Francesconi said the fire spread so quickly in part because of the home's age, and old-fashioned balloon framing.